gvladika/synthetix-lottery/README.md

 ## Test

 There is a set of test cases that can be used to verify all the functionalities in local network.
+Make sure Ganache is running.

-After cloning the project, first step is to install dependencies:
+After cloning the project, next step is to install dependencies:

 ```
 npm install